Summary: Hydration

 Fogger (or ultra-sonic humidifiers)

-We focus on daytime hydration because we don’t think about what goes on at night.
-But a scientific study showing how lizards (anolis) loose moisture through their breath just like humans jogged the community into thinking about how this could explain why chameleons seem to drink so much in captivity when they do not have access to such water in the wild.
-The idea is that a foggy early morning, like they have in their homeland, reduces their dehydration during the night.
-Years of experience with fogging in some prominent European collections has shown the method to be successful to breed some difficult species.
+We often focus on daytime hydration because we don’t think about what goes on at night.
+But an in-depth conversation regarding Veiled Chameleons in Yemen on this podcast with Petr Necas introduced me to the concept of foggy mornings being an important component to hydration.
+A basic search turned up a scientific study showing how Anole lizards (anolis) lose moisture through their breath just like humans.
+This jogged me into thinking about how this could explain why chameleons seem to drink so much in captivity when they do not have access to such water in the wild.
+The idea is that a foggy early morning, like they have in their homeland, reduces their dehydration during the night and is being evaluated as a possible hydration source.
+If you were listening to this podcast in 2018 and 2019 you would have been able to trace my exploration from the original interviews with Petr Necas about the natural condition in Yemen to my testing in my own collection to interviewing Mario Jungmann on his years of experience with fogging.
+We still have much to learn about fogging and chameleons, but at this point I believe it to be an important tool to recreating the naturalistic hydration cycle.
+I am sure it is no surprise that I will continue to work with fogging to figure out what it can do for us and our chameleons.

 Cleanliness note